eddmann/eddmann.github.io/_posts/2016/2016-01-07-recursive-functions-using-a-trampoline-in-clojure.md

 ---
 layout: post
 title: 'Recursive Functions using a Trampoline in Clojure'
-meta: 'Using the concept of a Trampoline to maintain a single call stack frame in Clojure'
+meta: 'Explore how Clojure utilises the trampoline to maintain a single call stack frame for efficient recursion and to avoid stack overflows.'
+tags: clojure functional-programming
 ---

-Following on from yesterdays post that discussed ['Trampolining' in JavaScript](/posts/recursive-functions-using-a-trampoline-in-javascript/), I thought it would be interesting to see what Clojure has to offer.
+Following on from yesterday's post that discussed ['Trampolining' in JavaScript](/posts/recursive-functions-using-a-trampoline-in-javascript/), I thought it would be interesting to see what Clojure has to offer.

 <!--more-->